WRXinYue/ocean-hub/src/docs/install/docker.md

 Launch
 ----------------------------------------------------------------
 Well done!
-You can start Misskey with the following command.
+You can start Ocean with the following command.

 ```sh